AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

     - Cloud vs on-prem(ises)
       - Edge deployment.
 Example would be a car that doesnt have enough time to upload to cloud to crunch numbers so some computations happen right on site.
 Putting a processor right next to where the data is collected.
 # Notes on week 3 - AI in your company
+- Dive deep on a smart speaker
+  - create a wakeword
+  - speach recoginition to listen. converts audo to text and if that wakeword is found then it will activate
+  - Intent recognition - spcicify commands when talking to the smart spearker.
+Such as whats the time, whats the weather.
+There can be many different kind of combinations of words that link of to the same Intent.
+For example: "whats the weather", " can you tell me the weather", "whats the forcast today"
+  - Back end running of a program.
+This is predefined code that build to handled the intents
+- note: in general these steps comprise of an AI Pipeline.
+No all AI Pipelines have the same steps but that what we call an AI Pipeline.
+- There is a video on self driving cars.
+Consider diving deeper but its simular to the Smart speaker.
+- Roles in AI
+  - Software enigneer, responsible to creating that back end of executing a job
+  - Machine learning engineer - Someone who takes pre existing ideas of ML and applying them to current problems
+  - Machine Learning Resaecher - Mainly looking for new ways to apply ML
+  - Applied ML Scientist - mixtur of the 2
+  - Data Scientist - Looking at data, developing ideas or insights to present to decision makers.
+  - Data Engineer - someone who orgnaizese the data.
+  - AI Product Manager - someone to help come up with ideas to apply AI to problems
+- AI Playbook
+  - Pilot projects.
+Consider trying to make simple projects that would be succcessful.
+Trying to gain momentum.
+  - AI team - Using an AI team and matrix them into different organizations.
+This will alow the AI members to work with the domain experts.
+Consider the compaty to provide funding first vs having the business units to providie funding.
+Add screenshot time 6:40 @ AI Transformation palyboo(part1)
+  - Training - Execs need to training so they are aware of some of hte terms and usages.
+Leaders of divisions - how to manage a prodct and give direction to where the project should go.
+AI devs - using online reseouces, other team members in house that might know the information
+  - Strategy
+  - communication between AI and all parities
 # Notes on Week 4 - AI Biases